-- ➤ Select [Close] →

-[Current Drawing] in

-the Application Menu Bar

-as shown.

-- > Enter Close at the command prompt.
+- Select [Close] → [Current Drawing] in the Application Menu Bar as shown. - Enter Close at the command prompt.

-The other option is to click on the [Close] icon, located at the upper-right-hand corner of the drawing window.
+The third option is to click on the [Close] icon, located at the upper-right-hand corner of the drawing window.

-The Spacer Design
+The Spacer design

-❖ We will next create the spacer design using more of AutoCAD's drawing tools.
+❖ We will next create the spacer design using more of the AutoCAD's drawing tools.